Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Marginal and multivariate modelling of extremes: Background

 \subsubsection{Pareto margins modelling}

 Consider the componentwise transformation

 and let $p(\bm{Z})$ denote the marginally transformed random observation.
+Because the marginal distributions are unknown, a preliminary step is to fit marginal models to each margin $Z_j$, as outlined in the previous paragraph. { This transformation is motivated by the fact that for any univariate random variable $Z$ with continuous cdf $F_Z$, the transformed random variable $1/(1-F_Z(Z))$ is a unit Pareto random variable.
+A key property of a unit Pareto $P$ random variable is that

-Because the marginal distributions are unknown, a preliminary step is to fit marginal models to each margin $Z_j$, as outlined in the previous paragraph.
-Then, choosing any norm $\|\cdot\|$ on $\mb{R}^{d+1}$, and switching to pseudo-polar coordinates by letting $\bm \Theta = \|p(\bm{Z})\|^{-1}p(\bm{Z})$, \eqref{eq:mgpdLimit} implies in particular that
+as $t \rightarrow+\infty$ (in fact, the equality $\mathcal{L}(P/t \,| \, P>t) = \mathcal{L}(P)$ holds exactly, but what matters here is that the rescaled law of a Pareto random variable conditioned on exceeding a threshold converges to a Pareto distribution as the threshold increases).
+Hence, in the multivariate case, after the transformation \eqref{eq:paretoTransform}, all margins of $p(\bm{Z})$ are unit Pareto variables, and, analogously to the univariate case, the rescaled law of $p(\bm{Z})$, conditional on its norm exceeding a threshold, converges to a non-degenerate distribution as the threshold tends to infinity.} Then, choosing any norm $\|\cdot\|$ on $\mb{R}^{d+1}$, and switching to pseudo-polar coordinates by letting $\bm \Theta = \|p(\bm{Z})\|^{-1}p(\bm{Z})$, \eqref{eq:mgpdLimit} implies in particular that

 as $t\rightarrow +\infty$, where $R_\infty $ is a radial component, $\bm{\Theta}_{\infty} $ is a pseudo-angle, and $R_\infty$ and $\bm{\Theta_{\infty}}$ are independent.
 An equivalent writing of~\eqref{eq:cv-paretoScale} is that